5 min read

 Here are some ideas that can take anywhere from a few minutes to a few hours of your time, your schedule allowing.
 Pick a few and try ‘em out.

 Exercising during your period can help with period pains.
 Personally, if I stick to my regular workout schedule, I feel so much better.
-But let’s face it, sometimes we just don’t want to while on our periods.
+But let’s face it, sometimes we just don’t want to work out while on our periods.

 Whether it’s store-bought or your own special recipe, indulging in a facial before bedtime (or anytime!) will make you feel amazing.
 Just Google “DIY face mask” and you’ll get a ton of ideas!

 Try: Mix/mash 1 quarter of an avocado + 1 tablespoon cocoa powder + 1 tablespoon of honey.
-Apply to your face (after washing it) for 10 - 15 minutes, then rinse it off.
+Apply to your face (after washing it) for 10 to 15 minutes, then rinse it off.
 Sounds delicious!

 The warmth of a bath will help ease your period discomfort and relieve stress.
-If you don’t like baths, spend an extra 5 - 10 minutes in the shower and just let yourself soak.
+If you don’t like baths, spend an extra 5 to 10 minutes in the shower and just let yourself soak.